-  It could be argued that photography’s main draw is images of people, either as the main subject or interacting with the world around, creating events.
-Narrative is often the term used to describe what’s happening in these scenes and it’s a word that is worth defining here as it is often misused, mistakenly interchanged with story.
+It could be argued that photography’s main draw is images of people, either as the main subject or interacting with the world around them, creating events.
+The narrative is often the term used to describe what’s happening in these scenes and it’s a word that is worth defining here as it is often misused, mistakenly interchanged with the story.

-We can say that story being closed with a clear narrative intent, is unlikely to be found in most photographic works including Crewdson’s, by nature of the medium (a frozen moment in time).
+We can say that story is closed with clear narrative intent, which is unlikely to be found in most photographic works including Crewdson’s, by nature of the medium (a frozen moment in time).
 Instead the narrative, open, elliptical with free associations is more commonplace, and perhaps where photography uniquely resides.